MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/Invoke-Command.md

 the script block is run on each of the remote computers.
 This procedure is equivalent to using the **ScriptBlock** parameter to submit the contents of the script.

-### Example 14: Run a command on a remote computer by using a URI
+### Example 14: Run a command on a remote computer using a URI

 This example shows how to run a command on a remote computer that's identified by a Uniform Resource Identifier (URI).
 This particular example runs a `Set-Mailbox` command on a remote Exchange server.